When you live in one place for a long time, you establish a lot of friends and acquaintances.

-It's taken me a few tries with different book clubs before I found the right “fit” with a group who shares my taste in books and socializing.
-If you don't find the right fit for you, start your own club and invite other members to join.
+It may take a few tries with different book clubs before you find the right “fit” with a group who shares your taste in books and socializing.
+If you don’t find the right fit for you, start your own club and invite other members to join.

 There are so many fun opportunities for volunteering with large groups of people where you might find your tribe.

 Volunteer in areas that are meaningful and interesting to you.
 You can volunteer as a coach, for a cultural event, or for a local art show.

 If you’re not sure what the volunteer opportunities are in your hometown, check out VolunteerMatch.org, Idealist.org, and HandsOn Network to match you with an organization who would love to have a little of your time and energy.